ZachSaucier/sveltekit-blog/src/lib/posts/2025/iterating.md

 ---
-title: The absurd effectiveness of iteration
+title: User-centered iteration
 date: 2025-01-08
-description: My thoughts around starting from scratch vs iterating.
+description: My thoughts around how iterating with user-centered goals makes me more efficient and improves the quality of the end result.
 tags:
   - rambling
   - projects